ChrisDuffley/stationPlaylist/readme.md

 ## Changes for 6.0-dev

+* New SPL Assistant commands, including announcing title of the currently playing track (C).
 * Ability to package favorite settings as broadcast profiles to be used during a show and to switch to a predefined profile.
 See the add-on guide for details on broadcast profiles.
 * You can now ask NVDA to report total length of a range of tracks via track time analysis feature.
 Press SPL Assistant, F9 to mark current track as start marker, move to end of track range and press SPL Assistant, F10.
 These commands can be reassigned so one doesn't have to invoke SPL Assistant layer to perform track time analysis.
 * Added a column search dialog (command unassigned) to find text in specific columns such as artist or part of file name.